 The Master’s program in Curriculum & Instruction - Learning, Design & Technology systematically prepares education, healthcare, and business professionals to create, deliver and analyze instruction and improve performance using effective technology tools.
 The program provides opportunities to learn new and innovative skills to integrate the latest technologies in teaching and learning.
 There is a strong connection between course activities and implementing and improving practices in an instructional setting.

-The Learning, Design & Technology program consists of ten courses - two Curriculum and Instruction core courses and eight Learning, Design & Technology specialization courses.
+The Learning, Design & Technology program consists of 10 courses - two Curriculum and Instruction core courses and eight Learning, Design & Technology specialization courses.
 The program can be completed in five semesters.

 Students learn the following skills: